List of Historic Sites of Japan (Okinawa)

 This list is of the Historic Sites of Japan located within the Prefecture of Okinawa.
 Much of the heritage of the Ryūkyū Kingdom and Islands was destroyed during the Battle of Okinawa.
 The mausoleum complex of Tamaudun, Shuri Castle, Katsuren Castle, Nakagusuku Castle, Nakijin Castle, Zakimi Castle, Sefa-utaki, and Sonohyan-utaki all form part of the UNESCO World Heritage Site Gusuku Sites and Related Properties of the Kingdom of Ryukyu.

 National Historic Sites

-As of 1 December 2020, forty-three Sites have been designated as being of national significance.
+As of 1 August 2025, forty-four Sites have been designated as being of national significance.

 Prefectural Historic Sites

-As of 1 May 2020, fifty-four Sites have been designated as being of prefectural importance.
+As of 1 May 2024, fifty-five Sites have been designated as being of prefectural importance.

 Municipal Historic Sites

-As of 1 May 2020, a further three hundred and six Sites have been designated as being of municipal importance, including:
+As of 1 May 2024, a further three hundred and nineteen Sites have been designated as being of municipal importance, including:

 Registered Historic Sites

-As of 1 December 2020, two Monuments have been registered (as opposed to designated) as Historic Sites at a national level.
+As of 1 August 2025, two Monuments have been registered (as opposed to designated) as Historic Sites at a national level.